cjalmeida/calories/README.md

 Calories App
 ============

+Note: this is a test project I used to learn Angular2.
+At the time it was still in beta so don't consider this a model for current Angular2 dev practices.

 Overview
 --------
 This system has the goal of providing a simple Single-Page-Application where users may log meals and calories.